Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 So in order to stick with the theme of the revolution and emphasise the conscious shopping mindset, we need to make the sign-up form about the conscious shopping revolution, too.

-(The following is a preview email, so there’s no actual discount code inside.)
+This is a preview email — so there’s no actual discount code inside.

 About Open Rates